joeltnlsn/FastCGI/README.md

 For nginx, use `fastcgi_pass` to pass requests to your FastCGI application:

     location / {
-        fastcgi_pass   127.0.0.1:19000; # Pass all requests to port 19000 via FastCGI.
+        fastcgi_pass   127.0.0.1:19000; # Pass all requests for / to your FastCGI server on port 19000.
-        include fastcgi_params; # (Optional): Set several FastCGI parameters like the remote IP and other metadata.
+        include fastcgi_params; # (Optional but very useful): Set several FastCGI parameters like the remote IP and other metadata.
     }

-For apache, I have no idea but Lukas added a link down there so check that out.

 For more details, refer to your web server documentation for configuration details: